-Facsimile transmission to record an assignment or other documents affecting title is permitted.
-This process allows customers to submit their documents directly into the Automated Patent and Trademark Assignment System and receive the resulting recordation notice at their facsimile machine.
-Credit card payments to record assignment documents are now accepted, and use of the Credit Card form (PTO-2038) is required for the credit card information to be separated from the assignment records.
-Only documents with an identified patent application or patent number, a single cover sheet to record a single type of transaction, and the fee paid by an authorization to charge a USPTO deposit account or credit card may be submitted via facsimile.
-Consult the USPTO web site at http://www.uspto.gov/web/offices/ac/ido/oprptasfax.pdf for more information regarding the submission of assignment documents via facsimile.
-The facsimile number for the Automated Patent and Trademark Assignment System is (703) 306-5995.
+Note: Customers may submit documents directly into the automated Patent and Trademark Assignment System and receive the resulting recordation notice at their facsimile machine.
+(Assignment documents submitted through the Electronic Patent Assignment System also permit the recordation notice to be faxed to customers.)
+Credit card payments to record assignment documents are acceptable, and use of the Credit Card form (PTO-2038) is required for the credit card information to be separated from the assignment records.
+Only documents with an identified patent application or patent number, a single cover sheet to record a single type of transaction, and the fee paid by an authorization to charge a USPTO deposit account or credit card may be submitted via facsimile. \\